 It’s best to use a smart charger designed for marine batteries.
 (Never use old-fashioned manual chargers.)

 Smart chargers offer numerous benefits over conventional chargers.
-For instance, they:
+Here are a few:

 - Deliver an optimal charge every time